lilianweng/lil-log/_posts/2021-03-21-reducing-toxicity-in-language-models.md

-### Perceptive API
+### Perspective API

-**Perceptive API** ([www.perspectiveapi.com](https://www.perspectiveapi.com/)) is the most widely used commercial API for toxic content detection.
+**perspective API** ([www.perspectiveapi.com](https://www.perspectiveapi.com/)) is the most widely used commercial API for toxic content detection.
 Perspective trains machine learning models to provide scores for several different [attributes](https://support.perspectiveapi.com/s/about-the-api-attributes-and-languages): toxicity, severe toxicity, insult, profanity, identity attack, threat, and sexually explicit.
 Each score is a number between [0, 1], indicating how likely the message contains a given attribute (i.e. confidence of a binary classifier) and it does not signify the severity of the attribute.

 ![Perspective API]({{ '/assets/images/about-perspective-api.png' | relative_url }})
 {: style="width: 100%;" class="center"}